philsturgeon/nova-image-gallery-field/README.md

 ## Features

--   For Laravel Nova ^4.0
+-   For Laravel Nova 4.x and & 5.x
 -   Multiple image upload into a `spatie/laravel-medialibrary` collection.
 -   Image sorting
 -   Custom Image Validation